 Belgrade is a somewhat small city located in the state of Montana.
 With a population of 8,029 people and four constituent neighborhoods, Belgrade is the 11th largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belgrade is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belgrade is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Belgrade who work in office and administrative support (11.43%), food service (9.81%), and management occupations (8.08%).
+Belgrade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Belgrade is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Belgrade who work in office and administrative support (10.56%), food service (10.40%), and management occupations (8.14%).

 The people who call Belgrade home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belgrade residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Belgrade include Irish, Norwegian, English, and French .
+The greatest number of Belgrade residents report their race to be White, followed by Native American.
+Important ancestries of people in Belgrade include Irish, Norwegian, English, and Swedish.

 The most common language spoken in Belgrade is English.
 Other important languages spoken here include Spanish and West Germanic languages.